gis-rpd/pipelines/README.md

   and loaded via [dotkit](https://computing.llnl.gov/?set=jobs&page=dotkit)
 - Pipeline wrappers create an output directory containing all necessary configuration files, run scripts etc.
-- After creation of this folder, the analysis run is automatically submitted (unless `--no-run` was used which gives you a chance to change the config file `conf.yaml`)
+- After creation of this folder, the analysis run is automatically submitted to the cluster (unless `--no-run` was used which gives you a chance to change the config file `conf.yaml`)
+- The actual run script is called `run.sh`
 - The main log file is `./logs/snakemake.log` (use `tail -f` to follow live progress)
 - Cluster log files can be found in the respective `./logs/` sub-directory